Champagne A. Lété

 La Linéale Dosage Zéro

-New in 2025.
-The house's most precise cuvée, with 0 g/l dosage and 48 months aging.
+New for 2025.
+The most precise cuvée of the Maison, with 0 g/l Dosage and 48 months aging.
 Aromatics of white acacia blossom, bergamot and grapefruit.
 45% reserve wines, manually riddled.
 Honest, clear, very precise.
 For salmon tartare or poultry with citrus fruits.

 50% Chardonnay · 25% Pinot Noir · 25% Meunier · Brut Nature · 0 g/l · 48 Months · Damery